Legal and Ethical Aspects of Digital Documentation

 Practical UX and Security Features

 Therapists often write notes in short breaks, using phones or laptops.
-Apps must combine usability and security:
+Apps must combine usability and security: secure encrypted storage, drafts and autosave, simple workflows, safe logins using biometrics or short passcodes, and audit trails that track who accessed or modified notes.

 Common Risks to Avoid